mtuncbilek95/Hollow-Engine/README.md

 ```

 I dont exactly remember which packages are built-in so I wrote all the packages I used.
 After installing everything, you can use the batch file called __InstallExternal.bat__ to install External libraries to the Engine.
 Then you are good to go.

+Currently writing the descriptors.
+So no constant buffer system.